 - Login details or access codes to different company systems

-It’s not the new starter’s job to sit on the phone to IT for hours on their first day because they can’t login to your super-secure system.
+It’s not the new starter’s job to sit on the phone with IT for hours on their first day because they can’t log in to your super-secure system.
 And they shouldn’t have to bring in their personal laptop because you forgot to order them one.

-In our webinar on ‘How to create an awesome first day’, we talk in more detail about nice touches you can make to really make a good first impression on an employee’s first day.
+In our employee onboarding guide, we talk in more detail about nice touches you can make to really make a good first impression on an employee’s first day.

 Mistake #3.
 Overloading your new starter with information

 Don’t overwhelm your new starter with too much information.
 This could result in them feeling disheartened and that they’re not a good fit for the role.